aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 1. Requires changes to JSII.
 2. Does not allow distinguishing between the customer using deprecated APIs, and the library code using deprecated APIs.
-  We can alleviate this problem by turning on the `CDK_DEPRECATED_ERROR` environment variable by default in our tests, which will be a forcing function for us to stop using deprecated APIs in the Construct Library.
+  We can alleviate this problem by making the value of the `CDK_DEPRECATED` environment variable `error` by default in our tests, which will be a forcing function for us to stop using deprecated APIs in the Construct Library.
 3. Adding emitting warnings for accessing deprecated static constants (including enums) will require huge changes to the emitted JavaScript